swaptacular/swpt-k8s-config/README.md

  2 files changed, 2 insertions(+), 2 deletions(-)
 ```

-You will also need to change the
+You will also need to update the
-`simple-git-server/kustomization.yaml` file, so that it uses your
+`simple-git-server/kustomization.yaml` file to use your private
-private container image registry for the Git server's and Nginx's
+container image registry for the Git server's and Nginx's images:
-images:

 ``` console
 $ pwd